Squires Gate F.C.: North West Counties League: 1991 onward

 They were elected into the North West Counties Football League for the 1991–92 season, joining Division Two for the 1991–92 season.
-Squires Gate won the leagues Fair Play Award for the 1993–94 season and were losing finalists in the 1997–98 Division Two Trophy.
+Squires Gate won the league's Fair Play Award for the 1993–94 season and were losing finalists in the 1997–98 Division Two Trophy.

 They won the 2001–02 season Division Two Trophy and then the following season they missed the runner-up spot on goal difference but were still promoted to Division One following the demise of Stand Athletic F.C. who had originally been promoted as Division Two champions.
-They reached their highest league placing in the 2005–06 season, also reaching the quarter finals of the FA Vase.
+They reached their highest league placing in the 2005–06 season, also reaching the quarter-finals of the FA Vase.

 On 10 March 2007, Squires Gate played a home match against FC United of Manchester at Curzon Ashton's ground.
 The club had approached Blackpool about playing the game at Bloomfield Road but the ground was not available.
 The team played the match in Ashton-under-Lyne, as it was felt that FCUM fans were more likely to attend with the match being staged in the Greater Manchester area.
 A crowd of 1,650 saw Squires Gate lose 0–1, the club earning about £7,000.

 In the summer of 2012, Gate changed its Stadium name to The Royal British Legion Stadium.

 On 12 November 2014; Jack Sowerby, signed for League One outfit Fleetwood Town.
 He now plays football for Northampton Town.